surify/pyqt5_calculator/README.md

 # pyqt5_calculator
-A simple calculator written in Python and PyQt5.
+A simple calculator written in Python with PyQt5.